-We can check whether a given directed graph G is a dag in O(V+E) time as follows.
+We can check whether a given directed graph G is a dag in O(V + E) time as follows.
 First, to simplify the algorithm, we add a single artificial source s, with edges from s to every other vertex.
-Because s has no outgoing edges, no directed cycle in G+s goes through s, which implies that G+s is a dag if and only if G is a dag.
-Then we preform a depth-first search of G+s starting at the new source vertex s; by construction every other vertex is reachable from s, so this search visits every node in the graph.
+Let G + s denote the resulting augmented graph.
+Because s has no outgoing edges, no directed cycle in G + s goes through s, which implies that G + s is a dag if and only if G is a dag.
+Then we preform a depth-first search of G + s starting at the new source vertex s; by construction every other vertex is reachable from s, so this search visits every node in the graph.